-Something the wise and iracible Stephen Jenkinson said in a recent interview stuck with me, and I paraphrase: you don’t get to ‘be’ an elder by dint of age, but by showing up as one.
+Something the wise and irascible Stephen Jenkinson said in a recent interview stuck with me, and I paraphrase: you don’t get to ‘be’ an elder by dint of age, but by showing up as one.
 And that ‘Elder’ is a title only Youngers can give you—it’s about what you do, say, offer and mean to younger generations; about how you show up in their world.

 Elderhood is a function, not an identity.